chregu/openlayers/examples/offline/README.md

 `offline.html` and `offline.js` contain this basic example, it's mostly copy&paste code from another example

 `offline/64base.php` is the simple PHP proxy.
 It just takes the image tile from the map server specified in the src attribute and converts it to base64.
-Be aware that you shouldn't put this file onto a public server as it is, as it doesn't contain any protection against misusing it, anyone could get any page from anywhere with it.
+Be aware that it's missuse protection is quite simple, it only checks if the end-point url starts with http://tile.openstreetmap.org/ (which should help a lot against missusing) and does only have characters it should have.

 `offline/manifest.php` is the [offline Manifest](http://www.w3.org/TR/html5/offline.html).
 It uses PHP to send the correct Content-Type (otherwise it doesn't work)